tardate/LittleArduinoProjects/README.md

 Feel free to borrow any ideas, and if you spot any issues do let me know.
 See the individual projects for credits where due.

 Circuit diagrams are drawn with the wonderful [Fritzing](http://fritzing.org/home/) application.
+I've also included here my [catalog of non-standard Fritzing Parts](./FritzingParts).

-## The Projects
+## Arduino Playground Projects

+These are projects with the Arduino as the core component, often interfacing with off-board support circuits.

 * [Blink](./playground/Blink) - the simplest thing possible
-* [Capacitorial](./playground/Capacitorial) - graphing capacitor discharge with Processing
 * [HeartQuotes - Press a button to get a quote](./playground/HeartQuotes)
 * [It's Better With Bacon](./playground/BetterWithBacon) - simple LCD test
 * [Internals](./playground/Internals) - report on Arduino Board internals